Borda count: Dowdall

+Just like normal Borda rules, Nashville would win.

 Current uses

 Political uses

-The Borda count is used for certain political elections in at least three countries, Slovenia and the tiny Micronesian nations of Kiribati and Nauru.
+The Borda count is used for certain political elections in Slovenia and was used in the Micronesian nation of Kiribati before 2002.
+A similar rule is used in Nauru.

 In Slovenia, the Borda count is used to elect two of the ninety members of the National Assembly: one member represents a constituency of ethnic Italians, the other a constituency of the Hungarian minority.